 - We provide the highest porter compensation packages in Tanzania.
-Our porters earn not only top wages and bonuses, but also receive comprehensive benefits, including medical care, advanced training, and educational opportunities.
+Your porters earn not only top wages and bonuses, but also receive comprehensive benefits, including medical care, advanced training, and educational opportunities.

-- We pay bonuses for bringing down trash left by other companies.
+- Porters on Thomson treks are paid bonuses for bringing down trash left by other companies.
 Last season this initiative removed over 400 lbs. from Kili.
 Trekking Kili is our passion; we want the mountain to stay beautiful for generations to come.

-- Our porters have professional all-weather uniforms.
-We’re the only company on the mountain that provides these to our porters.
-We also ensure that every one of our porters has a hat, gloves, proper footwear, warm layers, and mountaineering glasses.
+- Your porters have professional all-weather uniforms.
+No other company on the mountain provides these to porters.
+We also ensure that every porter has a hat, gloves, proper footwear, warm layers, and mountaineering glasses.

-- Our porters have safe and comfortable accommodations.
+- Your porters have safe and comfortable accommodations.
 Mountaineering tents protect them from the elements, and closed-cell foam sleeping pads keep those tents warm and dry.

 - We donate all the proceeds from our online Kilimanjaro Store to KPAP.
 We also match guest donations to the group.